gvwilson/thirdbit/src/fiction/cloudherd/index.md

 For one moment she wondered what would happen if she invited *him* to the fancy.

 "Anyway," Sensy broke in,
-standing and brushing her hands against her trousers, "I should go and see if anyone needs help with anything.
+standing and drying her hands on a towel.
+"I should go and see if anyone needs help with anything.
 Aft says the storm's going to be a big one.
 See you later?"

 "Sure."
-Noxy waited until she heard the door close before pulling her knees to her chest and closing her eyes and wondering why everything suddenly seemed so complicated.
+Noxy waited until she heard the door close before pulling her knees to her chest.
+She closed her eyes and wondered why everything suddenly seemed so complicated.

 Stale was no stranger to storms.
-When bulls battled each other in the dead of winter, the snow fell so thick and so fast that people had to string ropes between the houses to find their way.
+When bulls battled each other in the dead of winter, the snow fell so thick and so fast that people strung guide ropes between the houses to find their way.
 And in the summer,
 when nimbus clouds that had stayed bowwards to give birth flew sternwards to rejoin their herds, the sky could darken in the time it took to sing a nursery rhyme.
 When that happened,
-the villagers knew it was time to tie their shutters closed and get the goofs into their pens, because the rain was going to come down in sheets instead of drops.
+the villagers knew it was time to tie their shutters closed and get the camels into their pens, because the rain was going to come down in sheets instead of drops.

 "I am from Thind," Kulbinder growled